-There are several common adverse effects of APs e.g. constipation, EPS, cardiovascular complications and metabolic syndrome.
+There are several common adverse effects of APs e.g. sedation, EPS, weight gain, constipation, cardiovascular complications and metabolic syndrome.
 These adverse effects can happen at any point of time and majority are dose dependent.

 Summary of Relative AEs of APs and Common AEs of APs with their management strategies are shown in Table 2 and Table 3.